-As you stay connected to your naturally balanced and serene core, taking small steps towards asserting yourself in the world, you will find a more deeply rooted peace than withdrawal can ever provide, the true peace that is your birthright.
+As you stay connected to your naturally balanced and serene core, you can take small steps towards asserting yourself in the world.
+Soon, you will find a more deeply rooted peace than withdrawal can ever provide.

-As with all self-reflection, the idea is not to judge ourselves (unnecessary and uncalled for!).
-The idea is to understand ourselves better so we can live more fully and self-actualize further in all areas of our lives.
+As with all self-reflection, the idea is not to add judgment on ourselves (unnecessary and uncalled for!).
+The idea is to understand ourselves better.
+This way, we can live more fully and self-actualize further in all areas of our lives.

 This is the map of the human situation and the uniquely human opportunity to self-actualize:

-Every single type has its full beautiful expression at liberation, as well as its potential to disintegrate into neurosis, representing the full range of options available to us as human beings…
+Every single type has its full beautiful expression at liberation, as well as its potential to disintegrate into neurosis.
+Enneagram disintegration and integration together represent the full range of options available to us as human beings…